-The totality of evidence for the safety of BHB salts is comprised of pivotal and corroborative data.
-Pivotal data for this determination is the 28-day repeated oral toxicity study in rats on the ketone ester, (R)-3-Hydroxybutyl (R)-3-hydroxybutyrate.
-The available data indicates that (R)-3-Hydroxybutyl (R)-3-hydroxybutyrate is rapidly hydrolyzed to BHB and 1,3-butanediol in the gut.
-The latter is then further metabolized to BHB and acetoacetate in the liver.
-In the 28- day study on (R)-3-Hydroxybutyl (R)-3-hydroxybutyrate, no toxicological effects were noted at 15.1 and 12 g/kg bw/day in female and male Wistar rats, respectively.
+Pivotal data for this independent conclusion is the 28-day repeated-dose oral toxicity study in rats on the ketone ester, (R)-3-Hydroxybutyl (R)-3-hydroxybutyrate.
+The available data indicates that (R)-3-Hydroxybutyl (R)-3-hydroxybutyrate is rapidly hydrolyzed to D-BHB and 1,3-butanediol in the gut.
+The latter is then further metabolized to D-BHB and acetoacetate in the liver.
+In the 28-day study on (R)-3-Hydroxybutyl (R)-3-hydroxybutyrate, no toxicological effects were noted at 15.1 and 12 g/kg bw/day in female and male Wistar rats, respectively.
 (R)-3-Hydroxybutyl (R)-3-hydroxybutyrate has a molecular weight of 176.21 g/mol and BHB has a molecular weight of 104.10453 g/mol; therefore, it is reasonable to assume it comprises approximately 59% of the ketone ester (104.10453/176.21 = 0.59).
-Therefore, using the ketone ester NOAEL of 12 g/kg bw/day from the 28-day repeated dose toxicity study, we can calculate a NOAEL of 7 g/kg bw/day for BHB.
+Therefore, using the ketone ester NOAEL of 12 g/kg bw/day for BHB.
 This calculation is very conservative, considering that 1,3-butanediol is also rapidly converted into BHB and acetoacetate upon consumption.

-The pivotal data is corroborated by the developmental toxicity study conducted on (R)-3-Hydroxybutyl (R)-3-hydroxybutyrate, the endogenous nature of BHB and the high physiological levels of BHB that occur without adverse effects during certain physiological conditions, the extensive history of the use of ketogenic diets, and the lack of serious adverse events reported in clinical trials using various BHB in various forms.
-The totality of evidence also relates to the high-quality control standards for this ingredient.
+The pivotal data is corroborated by the developmental toxicity study conducted on (R)-3-Hydroxybutyl (R)-3-hydroxybutyrate, the endogenous nature of BHB, the high physiological levels of BHB that occur without adverse effects during certain physiological conditions, the extensive history of the use of ketogenic diets, and the lack of serious adverse events reported in clinical trials using various BHB in various forms.